-Wash thoroughly fruits and vegetables you give to your guinea pig pets.
+Wash thoroughly the fruits and vegetables you give to your guinea pig pets.

 Cut all the fruits and vegetables into small cubes or slices.

-The ideal serving amount a full cup of different veggies.
+The ideal serving amount is a full cup of different veggies.

 Therefore, slice orange peppers and add spinach, broccoli, or lettuce, as well as some fruits to fill up a cup.

 Guinea pigs need a proposed amount of nutrients depending on their stage of development.

 Guinea pigs need more care and food proportions when they are still very young.